 How the Foundation Helps

 Mia’s Miracles hopes to provide a moment of reprieve for medical staff during family crises at Nicklaus Children’s Hospital.
 These heroes can feel overwhelmed, exhausted and stressed while continuously working on the frontline.
-Mia’s Serenity Space for Staff will be filled with joy, positivity and relaxation.
+Mia’s Serenity Space for Staff has two locations within Nicklaus Children’s Hospital.
+Both rooms are filled with joy, positivity and relaxation.

 According to the National Institute of Health, combining and integrating “person-focused” strategies (i.e., taking care of oneself) with “organization-focused” strategies (i.e., taking the time to review your current job situation) are designed to build nurses’ abilities to manage stress at the individual level.